hashicorp/terraform-provider-google/website/docs/r/clouddeploy_target.html.markdown

 * `create_time` -
   Output only.
 Time at which the `Target` was created.

+* `effective_annotations` -
+  All of annotations (key/value pairs) present on the resource in GCP, including the annotations configured through Terraform, other clients and services.

+* `effective_labels` -
+  All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 * `etag` -
   Optional.
 This checksum is computed by the server based on the value of other fields, and may be sent on update and delete requests to ensure the client has an up-to-date value before proceeding.